hashicorp/vault-client-go/docs/Identity.md

 [[Back to README]](../README.md)

-## PostIdentityMfaMethodDuoMethodId
+## UpdateIdentityMfaMethodDuoMethodId

-> PostIdentityMfaMethodDuoMethodId(ctx, methodId).IdentityMfaMethodDuoRequest(identityMfaMethodDuoRequest).Execute()
+> UpdateIdentityMfaMethodDuoMethodId(ctx, methodId).IdentityMfaMethodDuoRequest(identityMfaMethodDuoRequest).Execute()

 Update or create a configuration for the given MFA method